unnohideyuki/bunny/README.md

 Bunny - A Haskell compiler for Android
 ======================================

+Bunny is a Haskell compiler to build applications for Android.
+The current release of the prototype (version 0.9.0) is far from complete, however, it is planned to meet the specification of Haskell 2010 language report.

+For more information visit [the project webpage](https://uhideyuki.sakura.ne.jp/studs/index.cgi/en/Bunny).

 ## Build environment requirements

 Bunny can be built on Windows (MINGW) or Linux with GHC (Haskell Platform).